IMPERIAL-X7/3zio/README.md

 - `noteC` binds Alice’s private balance deduction to the note Bob can later claim
 - `proof_A` proves Alice honestly deducted `n` and posted `noteC`
 - `proof_B` proves only the intended recipient (holder of `pk_B`) can claim
-- A `nullifier` guarantees each note can be used only once
+- A `nullifier` guarantees each note can be used only once, No double spend/transfer.

 ## Project layout

 - `./ezio` – main frontend
 - `./contract` – Solidity smart contracts (Hardhat v3)
-- `./contract_v2` – next‑gen experiments
 - `./circuits` – Circom circuits for zk proofs

 ## Quickstart
 Below are the minimal steps to compile and check the Circom circuits.
 Frontend and contracts have their own standard workflows; see the respective folders for details.
 ### Circuits

 Compile circuits: